NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 During the 1990s, the company was seen grappling with a huge technological gap to catch up with International players; the overall situation was so bad that an overhaul of the entire product range was needed.
 Speed and intense investment were the two critical elements to make up for the lost time but the company relented after encountering the first failures.
 NIHON KOHDEN had lost the opportunity to catch up, and the company is way far behind international competitors today.

 When digital Ethernet networking had become the norm in foreign markets, Nihon Kohden Corporation in Japan was still helplessly struggling with the outdated analog type signal exchangers.
-The company could survive to today because the Japanese domestic market is a protective one, and domestic companies are insulated from competition by foreign high-tech companies.
+The only reason the company is still around today is due to the fact Japanese domestic market for medical equipment is a protective one, and domestic companies are insulted from competing directly with foreign companies on the basis of technologies.

 NIHON KOHDEN patient monitoring products were shunned in foreign markets